MaciejWolf/ExamForge/.ai/backlog/design-module-tests.md

 - **When** updateTemplate is called with id "t-1" and new description
 - **Then** returns success with updated template

+- [ ] **Test Case: Successfully update template, including adding a new pool and modifying an existing pool**
+- **Given** existing template (id: "t-1", name: "Template 1") with a pool "p-1" (name: "Math", questionCount: 5)
+- **When** updateTemplate is called with id "t-1" and an updated template object that:
+    - Renames "Template 1" to "Updated Template 1"
+    - Changes "Math" pool's name to "Algebra" and questionCount to 10
+    - Adds a new pool "p-2" (name: "History", questionCount: 3)
+- **Then** returns success with the updated template, and `getTemplate("t-1")` reflects all changes (new name, updated pool, new pool).

+- [ ] **Test Case: Successfully update template, including removing a pool and a question from a pool**
+- **Given** existing template (id: "t-1") with:
+    - Pool "p-1" containing question "q-1"
+    - Pool "p-2"
+- **When** updateTemplate is called with id "t-1" and an updated template object that:
+    - Removes pool "p-2"
+    - Removes question "q-1" from pool "p-1"
+- **Then** returns success with the updated template, and `getTemplate("t-1")` reflects all changes (pool "p-2" is gone, question "q-1" is gone from "p-1").

 - [ ] **Test Case: Fail to update non-existent template**
 - **Given** no existing templates
 - **When** updateTemplate is called with id "non-existent-template"